Sample In-Person ITAA Meeting Script

 Tradition 12: Anonymity is the spiritual foundation of all these traditions, ever reminding us to place principles before personalities.

-I will now read the Safety Statement:
+I will now read our guidelines for sharing:

+[Members take turns sharing until there are 6-8 minutes left in the meeting.
 If there is a pause in the sharing the Chair may say, “Would anybody who hasn’t shared yet like to share?” and then pause for ~15 seconds before moving on.

 Suggested options after the first round of shares: